 On the next screen, you will see a link to enter custom nameservers.
 Clicking on the link will open a form where you can enter your custom DNS nameservers.

 You have successfully changed the nameservers.
-These changes can take 4 – 48 hours to propagate through out the world.
+DNS changes can take 4 – 48 hours to propagate for all users.

-Now since you have the same content on your old host and the new host, your users wouldn’t see any difference, and your transfer would be seamless with absolutely no downtime.
-You can cancel your host hosting account after 3 days of your migration.
+Now since you have the same content on your old host and the new host, your users wouldn’t see any difference.
+Your WordPress migration will be seamless with absolutely no downtime.

-We hope that this step by step guide helped you move your WordPress site from one host to another with no downtime whatsoever.
-If you come across any issues, then check out our guide on the most common WordPress errors and how to fix them.
+We hope that this step by step guide helped you move WordPress to your new host with no downtime whatsoever.
+If you come across any issues with your WordPress migration, then check out our guide on the most common WordPress errors and how to fix them.